roelof69/pvebuilds/content/en/nw/info/dmgabs.md

 ### Damage Absorption Formula
 Credit to <a href="https://discord.com/users/205096956941434880"><t>Mixed Nuts</t></a>.

--- This the best guess at the logic behind damage absorption in-game and is what the above calculator is based on.
+-- This the best guess at the logic behind damage absorption in-game and is what the below calculator is based on.
 <br>

 - AF = Affixes (Gems)